Pomeranian dog breed information and advice

 Collapsing trachea

-The trachea is the windpipe and it’s held in place by rigid rings.
+The trachea is your dog’s windpipe and it’s held in place by rigid rings.
 Pomeranians are prone to softer tracheal rings, which can cause the trachea to collapse.
 This narrows the airway making breathing difficult.

 If you hear your dog making a ‘goose honking’ coughing noise, they may be suffering from a collapsed trachea.
 This is most noticeable when they’re excited or pulling on the lead.
 Your dog may collapse while coughing due to the lack of oxygen.
 You should visit your vet as soon as you can if you notice these signs.